 The Quantified Conceptual Model (QCM) was proposed as a simple framework predicting the long-term evolution of lagoon mouth and lagoon water levels (Behrens et al. 2015).
 This framework uses empirical data and simple parameterizations to quantify the hydrology of lagoon, coastal influences to the beach, and hydraulics of the mouth.
 Here, we used QCM for an 8-year simulation of Goleta Slough Lagoon considering existing conditions, as well as mid-century (2.5 feet) and late-century (6.6 feet) sea level rise scenarios (see Table 1).
-Due to the existing measures in lagoon management at Goleta Slough the lagoon.
+Due to the existing measures in lagoon management at Goleta Slough the lagoon thalweg elevation is limited to 9 feet above NAVD88 implemented by regular breaching of the lagoon.
 One of the challenges that we anticipated in the lagoon management under sea level rise was the cost of keeping up with the same limit of thalweg elevation.
 Therefore, adaptive breaching of the lagoon to the projected sea level rise was also considered in this study.
-Here, simulations of sea level rise scenarios are performed by assuming existing breaching (thalweg elevation limited to 9 feet above NAVD88) and adaptive breaching (thalweg elevation limited to 9 feet above NAVD88).
+Here, simulations of sea level rise scenarios are performed by assuming existing breaching (thalweg elevation limited to 9 feet above NAVD88) and adaptive breaching (thalweg elevation limited to 9 feet above NAVD88 + SLR).